Divyansh-Purohit/HLCMS/README.md

 # HLCMS
 This is an online management portal!
-An entire full stack application built from stracth. try it: hlwra-afs.herokuapp.com
+An entire full stack application built from stratch. try it: hlwra-afs.herokuapp.com